Sml Shield

 The cost of replacing vehicle locks and keys following loss, or theft by violent and forcible means, may be covered under a commercial motor, motor fleet, or motor trade road risks policy.
 If you have a motor trade policy, you may also have cover under the material damage section of your policy for vehicle keys lost or stolen at the premises.

-However, there are issues.
-A limit for any one vehicle, any one event and / or any one period of insurance may apply.
-This means if several keys are stolen at the same time you may not have enough cover.
+But there are issues.
+A limit any one vehicle and / or any one event and / or any one period of insurance may apply, which, if several keys are stolen at the same time, may mean you do not have enough cover.

 Up Arrow